Why do many Innkeepers Fear and

 anniversary, but wait a minute, although you have files going back 20 years they

 are all in boxes stored in the attic.
-What good is that information to you if the
+What good is that information?
+With a computer you could have an alarm system that

 emails you all such important events or even automatically have your computer send an invitation